Graphon Signal Processing: Graphs and Graphons

-This is equivalent to bounding $dh/d\lambda$ by $L$ in absolute value.
-A Lipschitz continuous filter is shown in Fig. \ref{fig:filter_response}.
-For filter functions satisfying \eqref{eqn:lipschitz_filters}, we can show that the filter response converges for any graphon signal, not only bandlimited ones.
+For $h$ differentiable, this is equivalent to bounding $dh/d\lambda$ by $L$ in absolute value.
+An example of Lipschitz continuous filter is shown in Fig. \ref{fig:filter_response}.
+For filter functions $h$ satisfying \eqref{eqn:lipschitz_filters}, we can show that the graph filters converge in the vertex domain for \textit{any} graphon signal, not only bandlimited ones, because the variation of Lipschitz filters can be bounded close to zero [cf. Fig. \ref{fig:filter_response}].